webforj/webforj-documentation/docs/components/list-components/choice-box.md

 ## Styling

 ### Expanses
-There are five `ChoiceBox` expanses that are supported in the DWCJ which allow for quick styling without using CSS.
+There are five `ChoiceBox` expanses that are supported which allow for quick styling without using CSS.
 Expanses are supported by use of a built-in enum class. <br/>

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.comboboxdemos.ComboboxExpanseDemo'